It’s a bit thin on oxygen for a Yorkshire amphibian at Snowbird ski resort in

 Whatever the price, positive and negative springs are softened for lighter riders, and Brain units get lower thresholds.
 Smaller brake rotors, levers and specific saddles/grips, etc. give appropriate fit and performance.

 The Era is essentially the female-specific Epic with Flow Control Brains and the same fit and standover attributes as the Safire.
 S-Works version highlights include the 3.1lb E100 fork, FACT 10M carbon frame and FACT cranks.
 There are also Expert carbon, Expert alloy and Comp alloy versions.

 Myka deploys the same thinking but at an entry-level price.
 Both the hardtail and 100mm-travel full-suspension bike use an M4 frame plus custom tuned suspension from X-Fusion and Fox rather than just off-the-shelf units.

 Specialized are also extending their links to the Susan G Komen for the Cure breast cancer awareness program.
-Limited edition bike and kit sales include a 10 percent donation to the cause and they’re supporting a series of events in the US, Italy and Germany.
+Limited edition bike and kit sales include a 10 percent donation to the cause and they’re supporting a series of events in the

 Specialized have massively expanded their 29er programme too.
 There are carbon S-Works and M5 alloy geared and singlespeed hardtails, plus M5 Epic and 130mm travel Stumpjumper 29er versions.